IOC's move to reintegrate Russia into Olympics meets opposition

 But the IOC said "no athlete should be prevented from competing just because of their passport".

-Hot on the heels of that announcement, the Olympic Council of Asia on Thursday offered Russian and Belarusian athletes the chance to compete in the Asian Games.
+Hot on the heels of that announcement, the Olympic Council of Asia (OCA) on Thursday offered Russian and Belarusian athletes the chance to compete in this year's Asian Games.

-That is significant because they could gain qualifying marks in competition in Asia for the Paris Olympics.
+That is a significant move because they could gain qualifying marks in competition in Asia for the Paris Olympics.

-The OAC said: "All athletes, regardless of their nationality or the passport they hold, should be able to compete in sports competitions."
+The OCA said: "All athletes, regardless of their nationality or the passport they hold, should be able to compete in sports competitions."

-Ukrainian President Volodymyr Zelensky is strongly opposed to any moves to reintegrate Russia.
+Ukraine's sports minister said his country could boycott the 2024 Olympics if Russian and Belarusian athletes are allowed to compete.

 "This position from the IOC is a world away from the reality of war being felt by the Ukrainian people -- and IOC president (Thomas) Bach's own words less than a year ago where he strongly condemned Russia for breaking the Olympic Truce and urged it to 'give peace a chance," she added.

-The head of Denmark's National Olympic Committee, Hans Natorp, said his country was also strongly opposed to Russia's return to the Olympic fold.
+The head of Denmark's National Olympic Committee, Hans Natorp, said his country was also strongly opposed to Russia returning to the Olympic fold.

 "The Russian aggression in UKR is escalating," he tweeted.
 "Under these circumstances, it will be unacceptable to open up for RUS and Belarusian international sports participation.